TedLyngmo/CloCXX/README.md

 void sleep_until(const std::chrono::time_point<Clock, Duration>& tp);
 ```

-**Note:** The header file will only function correctly when used on the platform where it was generated.
-Cross-compilation is not supported.
-Create the file on each individual platform where you want it.
+**Note:** The header file will only function correctly when used on the platform for which it was generated.
+Create the file for each individual platform where you want it.
+If your code is supposed to work on multiple platforms, select clocks that exists on all of them.
+Do not copy a generated `clocxx.hpp` file generated for one platform to another platform.
+Time as you know it may come to an end.

 ### Example clocks that may be generated:
 ```c++